pirocorp/Kubernetes/01. Core Concepts/Readme.md

 - Namespace resources are not themselves (and others such as **nodes**) in a namespace.
 - Deleting a Namespace will clean up everything under it.

+### Namespaces and DNS

+When you create a Service, it creates a corresponding DNS entry.
+This entry is of the form ```<service-name>.<namespace-name>.svc.cluster.local```, which means that if a container only uses ```<service-name>```, it will resolve to the service which is local to a namespace.
+This is useful for using the same configuration across multiple namespaces such as Development, Staging and Production.
+If you want to reach across namespaces, you need to use the fully qualified domain name (FQDN).

+### Automatic labelling (since 1.21)

+The Kubernetes control plane sets an immutable label kubernetes.io/metadata.name on all namespaces.
+The value of the label is the namespace name.

 # Manifest files explanations (YAML)